1/21/2025

 Amit Marotra

-Thanks, morning everybody.
-Anurag, one of the things that obviously stood out to me is the expectation for profit growth to be well in excess of revenue growth for this year.
+Thanks.
+Morning, everybody.
+Anurag, you know, one of the things that obviously stood out to me is the expectation for profit growth to be well in excess of revenue growth for this year.
 You obviously provided a very helpful walk around how we get there.
 But as we're coming up in kind of late February, we think about the multi-year outlook.
-Do we expect a high level of incrementals to be sustainable?
-It doesn't have to be over 100%, but can we expect a higher level of incrementals kind of on a sustainable basis as some of these cost initiatives have legs and I also assume cash flow is gonna grow in excess of earnings growth over the next several years.
-And if you could just talk about that and I'm trying to square that with a 2025 buyback guide that's a little bit lower than what you kind of exited at from a runway perspective.
+Do we expect you know, a high level of incrementals to be sustainable?
+It doesn't have to be, you know, over 100 percent, but can we expect a higher level of incrementals kind of on a sustainable basis as some of these cost initiatives have legs?
+And I also assume, you know, cash flow is going to grow in excess of earnings growth over the next several years.
+And if you could just talk about that, and I'm trying to square that with you know, a 2025 buyback guide that's, you know, a little bit lower than what you kind of exited at from a run rate perspective.

 speaker